Snapchat/KeyDB-docs/docs/keydbcli.md

 * Checking the [latency](https://docs.keydb.dev/docs/latency) of a keydb server in different ways.
 * Checking the scheduler latency of the local computer.
 * Transferring RDB backups from a remote keydb server locally.
-* Acting as a keydb slave for showing what a slave receives.
+* Acting as a keydb replica for showing what a replica receives.
 * Simulating [LRU](https://docs.keydb.dev/docs/lru-cache) workloads for showing stats about keys hits.
 * A client for the Lua debugger.